tranlg99/L4_project/timelog.md

 * *3.5 hours* research into fine-tuning, modifying last layer of segmentation model to fit our task, creating training function

 ### 25 Nov 2022
+* *1 hour* initial research into dataloaders, supervisor meet and making notes